How To Reverse Osteopenia

 First, I want to be very clear: I understand that a diagnosis of osteopenia (and osteoporosis) can feel very scary and overwhelming.
 But you can improve your bone density by doing the right things and it is not too late to start.

-So, what can you actually do to improve bone density?
+So, what can you actually do to improve bone density and bone strength?

 The good news?
 Bone is living tissue.
 That means it responds to what you do (or don’t do) every single day.
 If your goal is to improve (or at least maintain) your bone density, you need to focus on a few key pillars: